 Symptoms of vitamin D deficiency include weakness, depression, fragile bones, and chronic bone or joint pain.
 However, many of us experience delicate symptoms or no symptoms at all unless their condition is advanced, thus you should see your doctor for associate accurate diagnosing.

 Ask for a blood test.
-A blood test referred to as 25-hydroxy vitamin D is a key step in treating vitamin D deficiency.
-Once your doctor determines your vitamin D levels, they’ll suggest the correct course of treatment.
+A blood test referred to as ‘25-hydroxy’ is a key step in treating vitamin D deficiency.
+Once your doctor determines your levels, they’ll suggest the correct course of treatment.

 The test isn’t a part of routine care for the overall population, however can be requested when a patient is in a very higher risk category.